Domain Wall formation from $Z_2$ spontaneous symmetry breaking/restoration in Scalar-Einstein-Gauss-Bonnet theory: Discussions and Conclusions

 Our investigation commenced with an analysis of domain wall formation in a de Sitter (inflationary) background.
 Throughout this epoch, the Gauss-Bonnet term remains nearly constant.
 Our analysis demonstrated the existence of static domain wall solutions characterized by a constant proper width.
 The threshold for parameter $C$ in our model was found to be the same as in previous works by {\it Dolgov \& Vilenkin} \cite{Dolgov_2016,Dolgov_2018, Basu_1994}.
 Finally, we found that in the spherically symmetric case, the domain wall's transitional region is located precisely at the de Sitter horizon.

 Subsequently, we examined the scalar field evolution within a radiation-dominated Universe.
 Here, the Gauss-Bonnet term diminishes rapidly, which provides a specific mechanism for wall's melting.
 The melting process was found to be very rapid -- much faster than in the cases considered by {\it Dankovsky, Ramazanov, Babichev et al} \cite{Dankovsky_2024,Dankovsky_2025,dankovsky2025cosmicdomainwallslattice}.
 While prior work assumes the VEV scales inversely with the scale factor, our model ties its evolution to the Gauss-Bonnet term, resulting in accelerated decay.
 Using the {\it CosmoLattice} package, we analyze this scenario to assess GWs emission from the melting walls and the associated PBH production.
 Our results showed a strong dependence of the GW spectrum on the initial Hubble parameter when the scalar field evolution begins.
 Unfortunately, the predicted GW spectra are likely to be undetectable even by next-generation observatories.
 However, future detectors could potentially place mild constraints on the model parameters.
 The analysis further reveals that, due to the rapid melting process, the wall’s radius and width must expand with impossible superluminal velocity to eventually become gravitationally self-enclosed.
 Consequently, PBH formation is ruled out in this scenario.
+Nontheless, such domain walls can have other effects, such as contributing to inhomogeneities in matter distribution \cite{Moffat:2025whe} or modifying CMB power spectra \cite{Lazanu:2015fua,Venkataratnam:2026orb}, which deserve separate investigations.

 To summarize, our model predicts signals below foreseeable detection thresholds.
 This result serves as a no-go argument for GB theories of this class, and is robust for any regular coupling function $\xi(\phi)$.
+In future work, one could consider a complex scalar field with a Mexican hat potential coupled to the Gauss–Bonnet term.
+Such a setup would give rise to a cosmic string network rather than domain walls.
+Additionally, the phase (axion) of the complex scalar could acquire a periodic potential via instanton effects, leading to axion domain walls bounded by cosmic strings.